dstore-dbap/LumberMill/docs/source/modules/modifier.rst

 This module supports the storage of the facet info in an backend db (At the moment this only works for a redis backend.
 This offers the possibility of using this module across multiple instances of GambolPutty.

-source_field: Field to be scanned for unique values.
+| **source_field**:  Field to be scanned for unique values.
-group_by: Field to relate the variations to, e.g. ip address.
+| **group_by**:  Field to relate the variations to, e.g. ip address.
-add_event_fields: Fields to add from the original event to the facet event.
+| **add_event_fields**:  Fields to add from the original event to the facet event.
-interval: Number of seconds to until all encountered values of source_field will be send as new facet event.
+| **interval**:  Number of seconds to until all encountered values of source_field will be send as new facet event.
-backend: Name of a key::value store plugin.
-When running multiple instances of gp this backend can be used to synchronize events across multiple instances.
+| backend: Name of a key::value store plugin.
+When running multiple instances of gp this backend can be used to
+| synchronize events across multiple instances.
-backend_ttl: Time to live for backend entries.
+| **backend_ttl**:  Time to live for backend entries.
 Should be greater than interval.

 Configuration template: